Chninkel: Reception and analysis

+In 1989, the comic was reviewed by Marek Oramus for Nowa Fantastyka.
+While noting that he is not a fan of comic books, he positively described the title as "a significant achievement of the genre."
+Oramus praised the comic book as "excellently drawn" and for a valuable script that presents unusual action twists as well as "important observations about human nature" and "the eternal struggle between good and evil."
+Oramus considered the comic's most valuable message to be that "each of us is the chosen one", with power to change the world.
+Oramus however criticized the ending for "unbearable naivety and simplification" (specifically, criticizing the existence of two suns in the context of suggesting that the world is a prehistoric Earth; and that after the explosion of one of them, life survived on the planet), as well as unnecessary or unexplained and ostentatious references to Christian mythology, Kubrick's Odyssey and works of Tolkien.

 Ksenia Chamerska, in a preface to the 2020 Polish edition of the graphic novel, which she translated, pointed out that the "god" of Chninkel, appearing in the form of a black monolith, bears an uncanny resemblance to the artifact from Clarke's Space Odyssey.
 With regards to Tolkien's influence, she compares the midget humanoid race of chninkels to hobbits, and his quest to that of Frodo's.
 She also observed that Chninkel is an "important phase in the history of European comics".
 She praises the work for a deeply philosophical story open to numerous interpretations, plot twists, subtle jokes, and beautiful and occasionally erotic art, concluding that the work is a masterpiece of its genre.